MevSecurity/MevSecurity.github.io/content/posts/Wormhole DoS p2p/index.md

 Other actors (**Spies**) can join the gossip network, and listen to the messages sent by the Guardians.
 Those messages can be:
 - Verified Action Approvals (VAA)
-- Observation
+- Observations
 - *Heartbeats*

 The primary role of the **Spy** is to catch the VAA and send them to **Relayers**, who will perform the interaction on the target chain.
 Below is a schema that summarizes the different actors.
 ![Wormhole p2p](2-p2p.png)

-The issues we identified on the gossip p2p network are:
+We identified 2 interesting behaviours of the gossip p2p network:
 - **Lack of access control**: Not only Guardians can send messages.
 Anyone can send messages on gossip, even Spies, or any rogue client.
 Those messages will be interpreted by the Guardians.
 - **Lack of anti-replay mechanism**: Anyone can replay *Heartbeats*: Guardians will not check if they have already received a message.

-From there, we tried to get a high impact and crash the p2p network.
+From here we tried to use these facts to see if we could crash the p2p network.

 ### First attempt: High Cardinality Attack